Editor's note: This post was originally published in 2016 and has been updated to be more current and comprehensive.

 - Which activities are forecasted to have the best chance of success?

 - What is the ability of your team to execute these campaigns?

-- How do you balance building a strong marketing foundation that fuels future growth with the need to prove ROI now?
+- How do you balance building a strong marketing foundation that fuels future growth with the need to prove MROI now?

 But keep in mind, data without analysis is simply noise.
 Attempts to answer these questions without talent that excels at strategy results in the army marching off in the wrong direction.
 A performance-driven marketing strategy comes from the ability to turn the data into intelligence, the intelligence into action, and the action into measurable outcomes.